Amersham Methodist Circuit Prayer Cycle

 Churches: Amersham High Street, Lee Common and Winchmore Hill

-For equality and and justice.
+For equality and justice.
 For the many whose needs for security, education and healthcare are not being met.
-For those facing covid-19 in refugee camps.
+For those currently living in refugee camps.
 For the Governments of the world, for our Government and Local Authorities.

 The media and the arts.